9 Winter Car Maintenance Essentials

-I think it is safe to say with the drop in temparatures and the chilling wind that winter is just around the corner.
-With inclement weather conditions just around the corner it is essential that you plan ahead and ensure your car is prepared and safe to drive.
+I think it is safe to say with the drop in temperatures and the chilling wind that winter is just around the corner.
+With inclement weather conditions just around the corner, it is essential that you plan ahead and ensure your car is prepared and safe to drive.
 The drop in temperatures mean that there are more than double the number of breakdowns during the winter months.
 Here is a list of things you can do right now to ensure your car runs smoothly during the cold, snow and icy months and you are fully prepared if anything was to happen.

 1. Get Your Car Serviced

 If your car is due a service, get it done before the winter.
 It is essential your car is in tip top condition to see you through the winter.
 The cold weather can cause problems and many could have been by regular servicing and maintenance checks.